dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.4.4 =
+- Fix: Several settings can now be saved on network-active installation, previously could not be saved.
+- Add: If no users in the Administrator role have the `manage_wallets` capability, this capability is assigned to the Administrator role.
+- Add: It is now allowed again to modify the capabilities of the Administrator user role via the *Wallets* &rarr; *Capabilities* screen.

 = 4.4.3 =
 - Fix: Issue where moment.js library was not loaded in 4.4.2 is now fixed.